asingh32/ssh-access-task-for-Axelerant/README.md

 # ssh-access-task-for-Axelerant
-Automate the process of granting / revoking SSH access to a group of servers instances to a new developer sh-access
+Ques:-Automate the process of granting / revoking SSH access to a group of servers instances to a new developer sh-access

 Grant/Revoke SSH access to a group of instances to a user

+Case:-1
 Use below given command to add new user and grant SSH access

 ansible-playbook -i inventory/ -e "action=grant" playbooks/ssh.yml

+Case:-2
 Use below given command to grant SSH access to an existing user

 ansible-playbook -i inventory/ -e "action=grant" playbooks/ssh.yml --skip-tags=add

+Case:-3
 Use below given command to revoke SSH access from a user

 ansible-playbook -i inventory/ -e "action=revoke" playbooks/ssh.yml --skip-tags=remove

+Case:-4
 Use below given command to remove user, hence revoke SSH access as well

 ansible-playbook -i inventory/ -e "action=revoke" playbooks/ssh.yml